 ‘dminlgp.com’ serves as the tag aggregation application for the Leadership and Global Perspectives Doctor of Ministry (LGP DMin) program at Portland Seminary (of George Fox University).
 The program focuses on equipping Christian leaders in faith-based nonprofit organizations and churches to confidently, constructively, and effectively carry out the mission of the gospel of Jesus Christ in an increasingly interconnected world.
 It is through this leadership resource many of my academic writing can be found.

 Globalization influences the development of international interactions among leaders serving in cross-cultural settings and creates challenges for those who are unprepared to lead cross-culturally.
 It is my belief that cultural intelligence may influence the strategic design of a church congregation’s worship practices.
 I challenge leaders to honor a person's culture because it helps to shape their behavior.

 Worshipping with Cultural Intelligence

 When two objects stand in opposition, they create tension, but standing in opposition with another person creates conflict.
-Since the evolution of technology, there has been a migration to a culture where people demand immediate access to information.
-Therefore, “whether consciously or unconsciously, [a two-tiered mentality is developed], one for Christians and church functions, and one for the broader cultural encounters that take up most of the rest of the week” (Carson, Christ and Culture Revisited, 7).
+Moreover, since the evolution of technology, there has been a migration to a culture where people demand immediate access to information.
+Therefore, “whether consciously or unconsciously, [a two-tiered mentality is developed], one for Christians and church functions, and one for the broader cultural encounters that take up most of the rest of the week” (Carson, Christ, and Culture Revisited, 7).

 Music Ministry in the Multiethnic Church